simoll/chapel/doc/chips/record-copies.rst

 `copy`.
-For example, a record that contains a pointer to a class instance can operate as though the data in the class instance were stored directly in the record by copying the class instance in each record `copy` operation.
+For example, a record that contains a pointer to a class instance can operate as though the data in the class instance were stored directly in the record by copying the class instance in each record `copy` initialization.
 If a customizeable `copy` were not available, the record author would be forced to support the case where two record variables point to the same class instance - or to require that users of that record include explicity `clone` method calls (for example).